EMLL 23rd Anniversary Show: Storylines

 The event featured an undetermined number of professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
 Due to the nature of keeping mainly paper records of wrestling at the time no documentation has been found for some of the matches of the show.

 Event

 The 23rd Anniversary Show was the first to take place in the newly constructed Arena México, EMLL's new main venue.
 The event drew a crowd of 17,678 spectators in total.
 The headliner of the event was a best two-out-of-three falls Lucha de Apuesta mask vs. mask match, the most important and prestigious match type in Lucha Libre.
-For this match two of the top masked wrestlers in Mexico faced off as the golden masked El Gladiador took on the silver masked El Santo.
+For this match two of the top masked wrestlers in Mexico faced off as the golden masked El Gladiador took on the silver masked El Santo, in a bout set up by Santo beating Gladiador the previous week in a tournament final for the Mexican National Middleweight Championship.
 In the end El Santo further cemented his iconic status as he defeated El Gladiador.
 Following the match El Gladiador removed his golden mask and revealed that his real name was Luis Ramirez Romero.
 He became the first of many wrestlers to lose their mask in the building referred to as the "Wrestling Cathedral of Mexico".